hakunamatatata/travel-site/README.md

 After installing Node and npm, you can simply run npm install, and in theory, this should install all required packages in package.json.

 Run the project using gulp watch
-The command "gulp watch" will launch index.html (located in the app folder) in our standard browser.
+The command "gulp watch" will launch index.html (located in the app folder) in your standard browser.
+The gulp task "icons" (running gulp icons) generates one svg file for all icons and a corresponding _sprite.css file

 Test
 Check console output to confirm no errors occurred after running npm install.

 Built With
 Node
-GULP
-postcss
+GULP and various packages like postcss

 Authors
 Brad Schiff - created the template for the travel-site and provided the Udemy course
-Thomas Tanner - just following course instructions mostly
+Thomas Tanner - following course instructions, slight alterations

 License
-Not licensed yet - not sure yet
+afl-3.0

 Acknowledgments
 All credits go to Brad Schiff (https://github.com/LearnWebCode).